Internet Access Requirements

 To activate and run Tableau Prep Builder when a secure web proxy is configured:

 Required to register Tableau Prep Builder.

-If there is no access to this website, the Discover pane won't show on the home page.
-If access to the website is disconnected, the links on the pane will be broken.
+If there is no access to these websites, the Discover pane won't show correctly on the home page.
+If access is disconnected, the links on the pane will be broken.

 If the maps domain or ports are blocked, you can use offline maps instead.
 For more information, see Select Background Maps(Link opens in a new window) in the Tableau Help.